Dramatic escalation: Air raid alert sounded for 'all of Ukraine at once'

 Kyiv claims the ship has "started sinking" and hundreds of the Moskva's 510-strong crew may have been killed.

-It was unclear exactly what caused the explosion on the Moskva missile cruiser or the extent of the damage, with both sides giving conflicting reports.
+It was unclear exactly what caused the explosion on the Moskva missile cruiser or the extent of the damage, as both sides gave conflicting reports.

 Russia's defence ministry was quoted as saying the damage was caused by ammunition detonating "as a result of a fire", adding that the cause of the blaze was being investigated.